-The market price for our common stock, similar to that of other biopharmaceutical companies, is likely to remain highly volatile.
+The market price for our common stock, similar to other biopharmaceutical companies, is likely to be highly volatile.
 The market price of our common stock may fluctuate significantly in response to a number of factors, most of which we cannot control, including, among others:

-- volatility resulting from uncertainty and general economic conditions caused by the ongoing COVID-19 pandemic; - plans for, progress of or results from nonclinical and clinical development activities related to our product candidates; - the failure of the FDA or other regulatory authority to approve our product candidates; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other CNS therapies; - regulatory or legal developments in the U.S. and other countries; - announcements regarding our intellectual property portfolio; - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance;

-- changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales or purchases of large blocks of our common stock, including sales or purchases by our executive officers, directors and significant stockholders; - establishment of short positions by holders or non-holders of our stock or warrants; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of or results from nonclinical and clinical development activities related to our product candidates; - the failure of the FDA or other regulatory authority to approve our product candidates; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other CNS therapies; - regulatory or legal developments in the U.S. and other countries; - announcements regarding our intellectual property portfolio; - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales or purchases of large blocks of our common stock, including sales or purchases by our executive officers, directors and significant stockholders; - establishment of short positions by holders or non-holders of our stock or warrants; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.